utiasASRL/sdprlayer/README.md

 `y` | Primal solution in half-vectorized form.
 `s` | Dual solution (certificate matrix) in half-vectorized form.

+The half-vectorized form can be computed using the `diffcp.cones` module.
 Note that the naming convention follows the standard form conic optimization problem given in [this paper](https://web.stanford.edu/~boyd/papers/pdf/diff_cone_prog.pdf).
 In our framework the dual/certificate matrix is formulated as:
 $$
 \mathbf{H} = \mathbf{Q} + \sum\limits_{i=0}^{m}\lambda_i \mathbf{A}_i,